casanovalx/better-control/README.md

 Whats new :
 - Asynchronous functions to make the program more responsive
+- The window now floats by default on hyprland
 - Bug fixes

 This project is still under development , contriubutions such as ideas and feature requests towards project and testers are welcome.